newtheatre/history-project/contributing_page.md

 1. Post a report on our [<i class="octicon octicon-issue-opened"></i> issue tracker](https://github.com/newtheatre/history-project/issues).
 We use a GitHub issue tracker for both design and content changes to the site.

-2. The <strong class="tag"><i class="octicon octicon octicon-pencil"></i> Edit This Page</strong> button appears on pages suitable for direct edits.
+2. The <strong class="tag"><i class="octicon octicon octicon-pencil"></i> Improve This Page</strong> button appears on pages suitable for direct edits.
 If you don't have write access to the repo a fork will be created for you.
 See the [editing docs](/docs/editing/) for more information.